 - Fellow and Cluster Leader, Global Labor Organisation (Germany)

 - Academic Expert, Centre for Science and Policy, University of Cambridge (UK)

-- Special Editor, International Journal of Manpower (Emerald)
+- Guest Editor, International Journal of Manpower (Emerald)

 Research grants, consultancy, knowledge exchange